 The next oldest, Beth, is 13.
 She is delicate, sickly, and endowed with musical talent in playing the piano.
 She receives her education at home.

 Amy, the youngest at 12, is spoiled, artistic, and very worldly.
 She attends school.

 Mrs. March or Marmee is the wise religious mother who wants her daughters to appreciate hard work, poverty, and also be of service to the community.

-Laurie or Teddy is the 15 year old grandson of next-door neighbor, Mr. Laurence.
+Laurie or Teddy is the 15-year-old grandson of the next-door neighbor, Mr. Laurence.
 He is an orphan living with his grandfather.
 This fun-loving lad is being tutored at home by Mr. John Brooke.